Italian Pastry Cream

 Keep the milk moving while it heats and simmers, and also while pouring the rest of the custard ingredients into the milk.

-Constant whisking will keep it from burning to the bottom of the pan.
+Constant whisking will keep your Italian crema from burning on the bottom of the pan.
+Opt for a slimmer whisk to reach all along the edges!

 If you mess up and burn the bottom, you can either sieve out the burnt chunks or start again from the beginning.